 How to Apply Mascara Primer

+First things first, curl your lashes before applying the primer to reduce breakage, which can occur if you curl while there's product on your lashes.
 According to Irwin, you must be mindful with your application in order to get thick, lengthy lashes that are clump-free.
 "I like to apply and let the lashes mostly dry—but not all the way—before applying mascara," she says.
-"I’m also a big fan of lash guards, like Tweezerman's No Mess Mascara Guard ($14).
+"I’m also a big fan of lash guards, like Tweezerman's No Mess Mascara Guard ($16).
 You hold them in between the lashes and the lid during application and it allows you to really get into the lashes and coat every one, top and bottom."

 Below, Irwin lays out the sequential steps to applying mascara primer.